skyme5/skyme5/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Jamstack
+- 🔭 I’m currently working on `access violation`
-- 🌱 I’m currently learning React, Next.js, Gatsby
+- 🌱 I’m currently learning `error encountered`
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on `null`
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with `NaN`
-- 💬 Ask me about ...
+- 💬 Ask me about `☁`
-- 📫 How to reach me: ...
+- 📫 How to reach me: `✉`
-- 😄 Pronouns: ...
+- 😄 Pronouns: 👦
-- ⚡ Fun fact: undefined
+- ⚡ Fun fact: `undefined`